Teaching respect in your classroom? Give students the respect, activities, and skills they need to be good friends and good students.

 1. Do Unto Otters – Laurie Keller

-This book is all about treating others like you would want them to treat you.
-This is key to teaching respect since we all have the desire to be treated nicely by others.
-If a child isn’t sure if they’re doing the right thing with a friend, they can use this book to reflect on good manners and what respect actually means.
+This book is all about treating others as you would want to be treated.
+This is key to teaching respect, as we all have a desire to be treated nicely by others.
+If a child is unsure about whether they’re doing the right thing with a friend, they can use this book to reflect on good manners and what respect truly means.

 2. The Golden Rule – Ilene Cooper

 We’ve all heard the saying, “Do unto others as you would have them do unto you,” but what does that mean for a student?
-Kids need a way to see and experience the Golden Rule in order to develop an understanding of it.
-This book helps to give students a chance to learn about this respectful rule, all in a way that they can easily understand.
+Kids need a way to see and experience the Golden Rule to develop an understanding of it.
+This book provides students with an opportunity to learn about this respectful rule in a way that is easy to understand.

-Teach and encourage kids to follow the golden rule in the classroom each day.
+Teach and encourage children to follow the Golden Rule in the classroom every day.
 Get them to practice saying and coloring their own poster to hang on the wall.
-Grab the Golden Rule poster for FREE here!
+Grab the Golden Rule Poster for free down below!

 3. Respect and Take Care of Things – Cheri Meiners

 Respect isn’t just about treating others how you want to be treated.
 It’s also about treating objects and belongings with courtesy.
-This book helps teach kids about treating belongings this way, showing them that special belongings should be put up instead of being strewn about their bedroom.
+This book helps teach kids about treating their belongings with care, showing them that special items should be stored instead of being scattered throughout their bedroom.
 It also teaches them to ask about using something that doesn’t belong to them, which shows respect for the belonging, as well as the person to whom it belongs.

 4. Lying Up a Storm – Julia Cook

-Telling the truth is an important part of respect, and this book does an excellent job of teaching that to kids.
-In this story, the main character learns that lying puts a cloud of you, and oftentimes leads to more lying, This can hurt relationships with others, as well as make him feel sad.
-What a wonderful way to teach respect and honesty to kids.
+Telling the truth is an essential part of respect, and this book does an excellent job of teaching children that lesson.
+In this story, the main character learns that lying puts a cloud over you and, oftentimes, leads to more lying.
+This can hurt relationships with others, as well as make him feel sad.
+What an excellent way to teach children respect and honesty.

 5. The Thankful Book – Todd Parr

-Being thankful and respecting the earth are important character traits taught in this book.
-With it, students will learn that they need to be thankful for the world we live in and to treat it with respect in turn.
+Being thankful and respecting the earth are essential character traits taught in this book.
+With it, students will learn to appreciate the world we live in and to treat it with respect in return.

 Encourage kids to express gratitude for the things in their lives daily.
 Provide them with note cards to write down something that they are thankful for each week and share with the class.
 Click here to check it out.